enmyj/dataeng/fake_python_package/docs/index.rst

-..
-Fakeproj documentation master file, created by sphinx-quickstart on Wed May 29 10:47:52 2019.
+.. fakepkg documentation master file, created by sphinx-quickstart on Wed May 29 10:47:52 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Fakeproj's documentation!
+Welcome to fakepkg's documentation!
 ====================================

 .. toctree::